-In UK cinemas from 15 July
+In UK cinemas now

 It’s been 42 years since Bobbie, Phyllis and Peter stole our hearts in Lionel Jeffries’ moving take on E Nesbit’s novel about a displaced Edwardian childhood in Yorkshire in The Railway Children.
 And if that film effectively sold the idyllic British countryside (landslides notwithstanding), this sequel will have you looking up property prices in no time.
 Set some 40 years later in the midst of World War II, this instalment follows a group of children evacuated to the north of England who strike up a friendship with a soldier also far from home.
 Backdrops of buttercup-filled fields, babbling brooks and rolling green hills abound, all delivered in an Instagram-worthy cosy colour palette.
 Jenny Agutter returns as Bobbie, but otherwise it’s a whole new cast, including Game of Thrones’ John Bradley and stage and screen star Sheridan Smith at the helm.

-In UK cinemas from 24 June
+In UK cinemas now

 Most movie-goers know to brace themselves for a Baz Luhrmann film, and the flamboyant director’s latest flick may require even more prep than usual.
 Telling the story of one of the greatest performers in history – rock and roll legend Elvis Presley – this biopic is a true feast for the senses.
 Viewers will enjoy not only outrageous outfits, sufficient hair gel to glue continents together and those semi-maniacal moves, but also some seriously impressive singing, dancing and all-round acting from Austin Butler as The King and a near-unrecognisable Tom Hanks as his controversial manager Colonel Tom Parker.
 Though most of the film was shot in the director’s homeland of Australia, Luhrmann and cinematographer Mandy Walker do a stellar job of transporting viewers back to 1960s America, complete with neon lights, leather two pieces and hysterical fans, all peppered throughout Las Vegas, Memphis and the doors of Graceland.